tnikolovska/hello-world/README.md

 # hello-world
 Hi humans!
 Teodora here, I like Node.js and Coffeescript (that's what I am made of).
 I've had tacos on the moon and find them far superior to Earth tacos.
+Here is some new text.